turingschool-examples/backend_mod_1_prework/day_7/high_level.md

 - Disregarding the class for now, I want to focus on the method to create "encode"
 - The method should accept the arguments of a string and a left shift amount.
 - The method should iterate through each character of the string given
-  - This method should account for white spaces " ", print a white space if the iteration is on the char " ".
+  - This method should account for white spaces `" "`, print a white space if the iteration is on the char `" "`. ascii value of `" "` is `32`
   - Whatever the ascii value is of the character, subtract it by the left shift amount
-  - If the value is lower than the "a" ascii value(the starting value), we need to move the next left shift to the "z" value or the end of the alphabet.
+  - If the value is lower than the `"a"` ascii value(the starting value), we need to move the next left shift to the `"z"` value or the end of the alphabet.
-    - If the value is lower than 97(a), subtract 97 from the value to find the difference.
-Then subtract that value from 123(z + 1)
+    - If the value is lower than `97`(a), subtract 97 from the value to find the difference.
+Then subtract that value from `123`(z + 1)
-    - For example: Left shift "a" by 3 should get me "x".
+    - For example: Left shift `"a"` by `3` should get me `"x"`.
 If I don't adjust the ascii values I will get some random character outside of the alphabet.
   - Upcase print the adjusted ascii value after doing computation^

 ## Resources To Use:

-- .each_byte to convert every character to an ascii value
+- `.each_byte` to convert every character to an ascii value
-- .chr to convert the ascii value back to a char
+- `.chr` to convert the ascii value back to a char
-- .upcase to capitalize every character as directed by the example
+- `.upcase` to capitalize every character as directed by the example